Aiche-H/Portfolio/README.md

-**Welcome! **
+##Welcome!

 This is my online portfolio, a space to showcase my skills and experience.

-I'm [Your Name], a [Your Job Title] with a passion for [Your Area of Expertise].
+I'm Henrikki Gren, a Web developer student with a passion for coding and technology.
 I'm always eager to learn and grow, and I'm excited to share what I've been working on.

 Take a look around!

-Projects: Dive into some of the projects I've worked on, including [List a few key projects].
+Projects: Dive into some of the projects I've worked on.
 Skills: Get a sense of my technical abilities and experience.
 About Me: Learn a little more about me and what drives me.
 Want to connect?

-Feel free to reach out to me via:
+##Feel free to reach out to me!

-[Link to your LinkedIn profile] (or other preferred social media) [Your email address]
-Stay Updated!
+##Stay Updated!

 I'm constantly learning and creating new things.
-Follow me on [Social media platform] for updates and announcements!
+Follow me on [Linkedin](https://www.linkedin.com/in/henrikki-gren-b41b1b2b8/) and [Github](https://github.com/Aiche-H) for updates and announcements!

 Let's build something amazing together!